 Quake II's submachine gun features muzzle climb as you hold down the trigger.
 It was usually a good idea to aim slightly below where you wanted the bullets to go, and let the muzzle climb rake gunfire up your target.
 This is called "walking the burst" and is commonly used with real-life machine guns where the operator will start firing and then use the bullet impacts as a reference point to adjust his aim.

-In Jak and Daxter Jak's BFG actually does jerk back after firing.
+In Jak and Daxter, Jak's BFG actually does jerk back after firing.
 However, that doesn't stop him from running around and shooting everything in sight with a machine gun.

 A fully charged shot in Mega Man 5 and IV is powerful enough to push the player back by a few pixels.

 In Silent Hill 3 Heather's wrists jerk from the recoil of her initial handgun, and she's thrown completely off-balance from shooting the shotgun.
 Curiously, the submachine gun's recoil doesn't faze her at all, despite it using the same ammunition as her handgun in real life.

 Played straight in many arcade light-gun shooter games, but averted in a few games (such as Time Crisis) that have devices in the guns that produce some blowback.
 Then again, played straight in Time Crisis 3 and onwards when the same amount of blowback occurs with each usable weapon - be it handgun, machine gun, or shotgun (or if the mechanism breaks and the cheapskate arcade owner won't fix it, or if you turn off recoil in Time Crisis 4's hidden options screens).

-S 4 League has the Gauss Rifle, one of the more powerful automatic weapons.
+S4 League has the Gauss Rifle, one of the more powerful automatic weapons.
 Firing it continuously causes your aim to move slightly upwards, making less effective at long range.
-However, it's subverted if you only fire one or two shots at a time, in which case your shots won't fire the wrong way, making the Gauss Rifle a mild case of Difficult, But Awesome.
+However, it's subverted if you only fire one or two shots at a time, in which case your shots won't fire the wrong way, making the Gauss Rifle a mild case of Difficult but Awesome.

 All guns in Spelunky push the player back a few pixels, which can easily drop one off the edge on the slippy ice surface.